openSUSE/landing-page/README.md

 # The new openSUSE landing page

+Visit the website at: https://www.opensuse.org/

-View the preview at: http://cyntss.github.io/opensuse-landing-page/ In this new page we will feature Tumbleweed and Leap.
+In this new page we will feature Tumbleweed and Leap.